-Snyder remains involved in major strategic initiatives of the Hotel College, for which he helped gain legislative and gubernatorial support during the 2013 Legislative Session.
+Snyder remains involved in major strategic efforts for the university and the Hotel College, for which he helped gain legislative and gubernatorial support during the 2013 Legislative Session.
 This includes assisting College fundraising efforts for a proposed academic building and strengthening the UNLV’s role as the intellectual capital of global gaming, which is directly tied to the state economic development plan.
+He’s been a leader in UNLV’s push to create a School Medicine, and he led the planning efforts for a proposed on-campus stadium as chair of the legislatively created UNLV Campus Improvement Authority Board.

 A prolific fundraiser, Snyder played an integral role as chairman of The Smith Center for the Performing Arts.
 He is also a former member and chair of the UNLV Foundation and co-chair of the university’s successful $537 million Invent the Future capital campaign, which concluded in 2009.
 Snyder has served on the boards of more than 15 public and private companies, numerous local non-profits, and several legislative commissions, including chairing the Governor’s Commission on Medical Education, Research & Training in 2006.
 Snyder has been formally recognized on many occasions for outstanding community service, most recently as the 2013 Philanthropist of the Year by Nevada Governor Brian Sandoval.